 Obviously, to apply for a job abroad, you need to know what kind of work you’re looking for.
 This largely depends on your motivations and how long you’re planning to stay.
 If you’re relocating abroad permanently, you’ll likely want a full-time job, preferably, one related to your current career path.
-If you’re a university student, or on a language exchange programme, you’ll maybe want to consider temporary internship programmes, allowing you to gain work experience in your chosen country for three to six months.
+If you’re a university student, or on a language exchange program, you’ll maybe want to consider temporary internship programs, allowing you to gain work experience in your chosen country for three to six months.
 For short-term jobs, perhaps even for just a few weeks, organised volunteer schemes are worth investigating.

 Know the regulations